vaibhav18matere/books/README.md

 ### 3rd FEB => THE SOURCE OF YOUR ANXIETY

 - when you find yourself getting anxious, ask yourself: Is my anxiety doing me any good ?

+### 4th FEB => ON BEING INVINCIBLE

+- “Invincible is the one who cannot be upset by anything outside their reasoned choice”
 <!-- ### 21th FEB => WISH NOT, WANT NOT

 - When it comes to your goals and the things you strive for, ask yourself: